 Myth No 2: You don’t need to moisturise oily skin

 Firstly there are many reasons for the skin to be oily.
-In some cases if you over-use face scrubs and masks or other skincare products that ‘strip’ away the outer layer, the skin can become dehydrated.
-Then in order to compensate for this, the skin starts producing oil, excessively.
-While for others, it may be true that their skin is naturally ‘oily’.
+In some cases if you over-use face scrubs, masks or other skincare products that ‘strip’ away the outer layer, the skin can become dehydrated and dry.
+In order to compensate for this, the skin starts producing its own oil, excessively.

 Now coming to the main point, do you need to moisturise oily skin?
 Yes!
 The oil, also known as sebum acts as a barrier function of the skin.
 However, it doesn’t necessarily hydrate the skin.
 Meaning, you still need a moisturiser for this.
 Well hydrated skin is healthy and looks more youthful.